JamesLWo/personal-blog/_posts/2021-05-15-House Robber 1.markdown

 Consider the following array: [100, 1, 1, 100, 1]

 With our first approach, we get a total value of 102.
-With our second, we also get a total value of 102.
+With our second, we get a total value of 101.
 But we know the answer is 200 here.

 So what can we do?